 The word byline, means written by.
 The byline lets us know whose story it is.
 I want to inspire women through storytelling, to embrace the strength and power of heart-filled living.
 We are in the midst of a great cultural shift that encourages us to take pride in our stories, especially the ones that illustrate how we paved a way and paid a price.
 To reflect upon the history that shaped us is to track the defining milestones that now inform us.
 George Santayana famously wrote, “Those who cannot remember the past are doomed to repeat it.”

-Embracing the years is an unburdening, whether your seventy-five or twenty-five.
+Embracing the years is an unburdening, whether you're seventy-five or twenty-five.
 Women have learned that our value never resided in our age, weight, looks, silence or submission.
 Women all around us are demonstrating courage and purpose as they stand in the light of truth.

 A generosity of spirit rises up to meet us.
 That is the surge of creativity that women are feeling today – women’s history tells the story of regathering the broken pieces and weaving them into wholeness.
 We are free and sovereign souls, fully engaged in the sacred endeavor of making a life that is akin to making art.